 - independent midwives who provide free NHS care in certain circumstances.

-In some areas, alternative providers are able to provide care that's paid for by the NHS.
-This service is currently being offered in some areas by One to One.
-One to One provides free, personalised care and gives you the option of having your own midwife throughout pregnancy, during labour (if a home birth) and for six weeks after your baby is born.
-If you choose to have your baby in a local NHS labour ward or birth centre, your midwife can't act as your midwife during labour, but can be there as a birth supporter.
-Contact One to One directly to find out whether it covers your area, and how to book in through self-referral or your GP.
+In some areas, alternative providers are able to provide care that’s paid for by the NHS.
+The One to One midwifery service is available in some areas of the country.
+One to One provides free, personalised care that gives you the option of having your own midwife throughout pregnancy, during labour (if a home birth) and for six weeks after your baby is born.
+If you choose to have your baby in an NHS labour ward or birth centre, your midwife can’t act as your midwife during labour, but can be there as a birth supporter.
+In Waltham Forest, London, Neighbourhood Midwives are offering a similar type of service as part of a two year pilot.

 Some independent midwives and groups of midwives also have arrangements with NHS trusts.
 If the NHS is not able to provide a particular midwifery service, such as cover for a home birth, or if you need a midwife with specialist skills, for example if you’re having a breech birth, you may be able to have an independent midwife paid for by the local NHS trust.
 Bear in mind that in most cases your local NHS will be able to provide the services you need.